umrao-ak47/CppWindow/README.md

 }
 ```

-### Vulkan Surface Hook
+### Vulkan Surface Creation

-Even though this library doesn't use Vulkan headers, you can create a surface by passing your instance pointer:
+You can create a vulkan surface by passing your instance pointer:

 ```cpp
 // Returns the raw VkSurfaceKHR handle as a uint64_t